bbc/clientside-recommender/README.md

 Items beyond their expiry date (if present) will not be returned.

 The engine includes a genre diversification post-filter which prevents the same genre appearing more than once in three consecutive recommendations.
-To disable set the diversify variable in the Receng function to false.
+To disable set the diversify variable in the getRecs prototype to false.

 Recommender model
 -------------------